 The minimum subscription does not apply to Carmignac Group.
 The minimum amount applies to each final investor.
-Shares in EUR are issued at the i Shares in EUR are issued at the initial price of EUR 100; Shares in USD are issued at the initial price of USD 100; Shares in CHF are issued at the initial price of CHF 100.
-Not Asset Value (NAV) Calculated daily in EUR, USD and CHF on each Valuation Day according to the Euronext Paris Net Asset Value (NAV) schedule, except on legal bank holidays in France (in which case the NAV is calculated on Valuation Day the next full bank business day in Paris).
-The time between the date of centralization of the subscription or redemption orders and Decima and of authorizations the settlement date of such orders by the custodian is 3 full business days.
-The settlement Payment of subscriptions date is delayed if one or more public holidays (according to the Euronext and French public and redemptions holidays) are inserted in the settlement cycle.
+Shares in EUR are issued at the initial price of EUR 100; Shares in USD are issued at the initial price of USD 100; Shares in CHF are issued at the initial price of CHF 100.

+Net Asset Value (NAV) Valuation Day Calculated daily in EUR, USD and CHF on each Valuation Day according to the Euronext Paris schedule, except on legal bank holidays in France (in which case the NAV is calculated on the next full bank business day in Paris).
+Payment of subscriptions and redemptions The time between the date of centralization of the subscription or redemption orders and the settlement date of such orders by the custodian is 3 full business days.
+The settlement date is delayed if one or more public holidays (according to the Euronext and French public holidays) are inserted in the settlement cycle.
 The list of these days is available upon request at the Transfer Agent.